three-kings-code/terraform-beginner-bootcamp-2023/README.md

 #### Scoping of Env Vars

-When yuou open up new bash terminals in VSCode it will not be aware of the env vars that you ahve set in another window.
+When you open up new bash terminals in VSCode it will not be aware of the env vars that you have set in another window.

-If you want to Env Vars to persist across all the future bash termainals that are open you need to set env vars in your bash profile. eb. `.bash_profile`
+If you want to Env Vars to persist across all the future bash terminals that are open you need to set env vars in your bash profile. eb. `.bash_profile`

 #### Persisting Env Vars in Gitpod

-We can persist env vars into the gitpod by storeing them in the Gitpod Secrets Storage.
+We can persist env vars into the gitpod by storing them in the Gitpod Secrets Storage.

 ```
 gp env HELLO='world'
 ```

-All future workspaces launched will set the env vars for all the bash terminals openend in them workspaces.
+All future workspaces launched will set the env vars for all the bash terminals opened in them workspaces.

-You can also set env vars in the `.gitpod.yml` but his can only contain non-senstive env vars.
+You can also set env vars in the `.gitpod.yml` but his can only contain non-sensitive env vars.

 ### AWS CLI Installation